 A. All accidents are to be investigated immediately by the employee’s supervisor/department head.

-B. Serious accidents are to be further investigated by an investigative team that should include the employee’s supervisor and the Safety Officer.
+B. Serious accidents are to be further investigated by an investigative team that should include the employee’s supervisor and the Environmental Health and Safety Officer.

 IV.
 Claims for Compensation